tos-network/emo/docs/examples/emo-as-a-library/README.md

-# Use Kubo (go-ipfs) as a library to spawn a node and add a file
+# Use Emo (go-ipfs) as a library to spawn a node and add a file

-> Note: if you are trying to customize or extend Kubo, you should read the [Customizing Kubo](../../customizing.md) doc
+> Note: if you are trying to customize or extend Emo, you should read the [Customizing Emo](../../customizing.md) doc

 By the end of this tutorial, you will learn how to: